MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/prerelease-testing.md

 ---
 # Prerelease testing using preview channels

-_Prerelease testing_ means testing your WebView2 app by using the preview channels of Microsoft Edge to find issues that will affect your particular WebView2 app, before any changes ship in the Stable Evergreen Runtime.
-Prerelease testing helps your app catch bugs in prerelease channels of WebView2, before the WebView2 changes ship in a stable release and degrade the app experience for end users.
-In prerelease testing, you validate your app against early builds of WebView2, to ensure that your app will work with the upcoming changes.
+_Prerelease testing_ means testing your WebView2 app by using the preview channels of Microsoft Edge to find issues that will affect your particular WebView2 app, before any changes ship in the Stable Evergreen WebView2 Runtime.
+This helps catch any bugs before they degrade app experience for end users.

-To validate your app against early builds of WebView2, do automated testing with the preview channels of Microsoft Edge.
-A preview channel contains a WebView2 preview runtime.

-The preview (or "insider") channels of Microsoft Edge consist of:
-* Edge Canary - releases daily.
-* Edge Dev - releases weekly.
-* Edge Beta - releases every 4 weeks.

 See also:
 * [Overview of the Microsoft Edge channels](/deployedge/microsoft-edge-channels)